vsjain2004/CS50x-2020/README.md

 <p align="center">
 <img src="p6'.png">
 </p>
-"Return", in each senario, leads to the search directory page.
+"Return", in each senario, leads to the search directory page.<p></p>

+On clicking the search button, a list of names will be presented, like in the above example, but there mst be atleast one name corresponding to your search.